chnyda/taikungoclient/client/docs/NodeSearchResponseData.md

 HasOrganizationName returns a boolean if a field has been set.

-### SetOrganizationNameNil

-`func (o *NodeSearchResponseData) SetOrganizationNameNil(b bool)`

- SetOrganizationNameNil sets the value for OrganizationName to be an explicit nil

-### UnsetOrganizationName
-`func (o *NodeSearchResponseData) UnsetOrganizationName()`

-UnsetOrganizationName ensures that no value is present for OrganizationName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)